silaspe/maths/docs/rand.md

 .

 I hope you have a good Thursday!
-Also, it's my birthday, !'m $12$ now.
+Also, it's my birthday, I'm $12$ now.